-Net::Whois - WHOIS Scraper checks domain data and registration status
+Net::Whois - WHOIS parser checks domain data and determines if a domain is registered

 Parser overview